-(k) he persistently infringes the Laws of the Game;

-(1) he shows by word or action, dissent from any decision given by the Referee;(m) he is guilty of ungentlemanly conduct.

-For any of these last three offences, in addition to the caution, an indirect free-kick shall also be awarded to the opposing side from the place where the offence occurred.
+- (k) he persistently infringes the Laws of the Game; - (1) he shows by word or action, dissent from any decision given by the Referee; - (m) he is guilty of ungentlemanly conduct.
+For any of these last three offences, in addition to the caution, an indirect freekick shall also be awarded to the opposing side from the place where the offence occurred.

-A player shall be sent off the field of
+A player shall be sent off the field of play, if:-

-play:-

-(n) if he is guilty of violent conduct, i.e., using foul or abusive language, or if, in the opinion of the Referee, he is guilty of serious foul play;

-(o) if he persists in misconduct after having

-received a caution.
+- (n) in the opinion of the Referee he is guilty of violent conduct or serious foul play; - (o) he uses foul or abusive langague - (p) he persists in misconduct after having received a caution.

-If play be stopped by reason of a player being ordered from the field for an offence without a separate breach of the Law having been committed, the game shall be resumed by an indirect free-kick awarded to the opposing side from the place where the infringement occurred.
+If play be stopped by reason of a player being ordered from the field for an offence without a separate breach of the Law having been committed, the game shall be resumed by an indirect free-kick awarded to the opposing side from the place where the infringement occurred. conduct and award an indirect free-kick.
+9 If after a referee has awarded a free-kick a player protests violently by using abusive or foul language and is sent off the field, the free-kick should not be taken until the player has left the field.